balderdashy/sails-docs/concepts/extending-sails/Adapters/adapterList.md

 ```

 > + The default port for MySQL is `3306`.
+> + If you plan on saving special characters like emojis in your data, you may need to set the [`charset`](https://dev.mysql.com/doc/refman/5.7/en/charset-charsets.html) configuration option for your datastore.
+To allow emojis, use `charset: 'utf8mb4'`.
 > + For relational database servers like MySQL and PostgreSQL, you may have to create a "database" first using a free tool like [SequelPro](https://www.sequelpro.com/) or in the mysql REPL on the command-line (if you're an experience SQL user).
 It's customary to make a database specifically for your app to use.